Ollie Harrington: Germany

 In November 1960, when Richard Wright died suddenly of a heart attack in Paris, Harrington suspected his friend's death may have been an assassination perpetrated by the CIA and/or FBI.
 Harrington believed the U.S. was waging a campaign of harassment against the expatriates.

 In August 1961, he traveled to East Berlin to discuss with publishers the possibility of illustrating classic English and American books.
 From his hotel room, he could see the Berlin Wall being constructed.
 He later recalled, "I was a virtual prisoner."
 Nevertheless, he decided in November 1961 to request political asylum in East Germany, and resettled in that country for the duration of its existence.
 Of his time as an East Berlin resident, he said, "There were great temptations to leave there, but I liked the work."
 He regularly contributed cartoons to publications such as People's Daily World, Eulenspiegel, and Das Magazin, through which he critiqued U.S. imperialism and racial repression.

 Personal life

 Harrington was married three times, and had four children.
 Two daughters are U.S. nationals; a third is a British national.
 His youngest child, a son, was born after Harrington married his third wife, Helma Richter, a German radio journalist.

 Later years

 Harrington opted to stay in East Germany for the last decades of his life.
 He did not visit the U.S. again until 1991, when he was invited by Walter O. Evans, a Detroit surgeon and collector of African-American art.
 At Detroit's Wayne State University, Harrington delivered a speech entitled "Why I Left America", which summarized his reasons for choosing to remain in exile.

 On November 2, 1995, Oliver Harrington died in Berlin.
 He was 83.

+Awards and recognition

+In 2026, Harrington was selected for inclusion in the Eisner Hall of Fame.